JM-Atkinson/576i.nz-hugo/content/_index.md

 ---
 title: 576i.nz
 ---
-<style>h1,h2,h3,h4,h5{text-align: center !important}</style>

-Welcome to my wax lyrical about technology, telco products, and other topics.
+Welcome to my wax lyrical about technology, product management, and other topics.

 Are you looking for articles?
 You should check out [Articles](/post).
 If you want to learn about me, check out [About](/about) or visit my [LinkedIn](https://www.linkedin.com/in/josh-atkinson/).